 Before strategies help students get into the book.
 Students need a “hook” to put new information on, so use the strategies I shared or other activators you may think of.
 How?…brainstorm predictions, discuss what the child knows related to the topic, and share experiences related to the book.
 You also want to embed vocabulary instruction into this segment of your lessons.
 Focus on a limited number of words, context, and kid-friendly definitions.
 [THIS POST] includes many tips to help with vocabulary instruction.

 During reading strategies help students monitor their understanding and add to their knowledge of what they are reading.
 Engagement continues to be a key ingredient to comprehension, so strategies used need to be active.
 Here are a few you might use:

-After reading strategies helps students use the knowledge gained from reading and ensures that a student understands a given comprehension skill.
-After reading strategies help teachers evaluate the lesson objectives as well.
+After reading strategies help students use the knowledge gained from reading and ensures that a student understands a given comprehension skill.
+These strategies also help teachers evaluate the lesson objectives as well.
 Here are a few ideas you can use for after reading: